Open access land

 Wildmoor Heath

 Part of this local heathland nature reserve and Site of Special Scientific Interest is between Crowthorne and Sandhurst.
-The site is jointly managed by the council and the Berks, Bucks and Oxon Wildlife Trust (BBOWT).
+The site is jointly managed by us and the Berks, Bucks and Oxon Wildlife Trust (BBOWT).

 Broadmoor Bottom